u23608821/COS221_Assignment_5/API_Documentation.md

 | `apikey`      | The API key of the admin performing the request  | Yes      |
 | `product_id`  | The ID of the product to delete (integer)        | Yes      |
 > **Note:**
-> All ratings and price entries for this product are deleted from the `Rating` and `Supplied_By` tables before the product itself is deleted.
+> All ratings and price entries for this product are deleted from the `Rating` and `Supplied_By` tables, and all watchlist entries for this product in the `watchlist` table are deleted before the product itself is deleted.

 #### Example Request